Vitamin D and knee osteoarthritis

 - Knee osteoarthritis patients demonstrated significant improvement grip strength and physical performance measurements after vitamin D₂ supplementation.

 - Vitamin D₂ supplementation for six months also reduced oxidative protein damage.

 The effects of vitamin D supplementation on pain in individuals with knee osteoarthritis are open to interpretation and warrant further investigation.

-In the December 2015 edition of The Clinical journal of pain, a team of researchers lead by Dr. Toni L. Glover of the University of Florida, College of Nursing and investigators from the University of Alabama wrote about vitamin D, knee pain and problems associated with obesity in patients with knee osteoarthritis.
+In the December 2015 edition of The Clinical Journal of Pain (4), a team of researchers led by Dr. Toni L. Glover of the University of Florida, College of Nursing and investigators from the University of Alabama wrote about vitamin D, knee pain and problems associated with obesity in patients with knee osteoarthritis.